 The school meal facility is provided by Independent Catering Ltd. who operate a cashless catering system.
+Students are issued with fobs and parents pay on line via Squid.

 Nut Free Policy

 Although we recognise that this cannot be guaranteed in a school of this size, Charles Darwin School aims to be a Nut Free School.
 The school aims to protect children and adults who have allergies to certain foods, yet also help them to take responsibility as to what foods they can eat and to be aware of where they may be put at risk.